WASHINGTON – Today, U.S. Secretary of the Treasury Janet L. Yellen sent a letter to Congressional leadership regarding the debt limit.

 Dear Madam Speaker:

-I again note that Congress has addressed the debt limit in recent years through regular order, with broad bipartisan support.
-I respectfully urge Congress to protect the full faith and credit of the United States by acting as soon as possible.
+Again, I respectfully urge Congress to protect the full faith and credit of the United States by acting as soon as possible.

 Janet L. Yellen

 The Honorable Charles E. Schumer, Senate Majority Leader

 cc: The Honorable Richard E. Neal, Chairman, House Committee on Ways and Means

 The Honorable Kevin Brady, Ranking Member, House Committee on Ways and Means

 The Honorable Ron Wyden, Chairman, Senate Committee on Finance

 The Honorable Mike Crapo, Ranking Member, Senate Committee on Finance